-- 7 the Federal Election Campaign Act of 1971, as amended ("the Act"), and Commission - 8 regulations to your proposed sale of fundraising items for political committees.
-The - 9 Commission concludes that you may engage in your proposed sale of fundraising items - 10 under the Act and Commission regulations.
+We are responding to your advisory opinion request, concerning the application of the Federal Election Campaign Act of 1971, as amended ("the Act"), and Commission regulations to your proposed sale of fundraising items for political committees.
+The Commission concludes that you may engage in your proposed sale of fundraising items under the Act and Commission regulations.

-11 Background
+Background

-- The facts presented in this advisory opinion are based on your letter received on - December 18, 2009, your e-mails received on December 31, 2009 and January 22, 2010, - 14 a telephone conversation with Commission attorneys on January 7, 2010, and your - 15 commercial website.1 - You conduct a web-based business as a sole proprietor.
-Through the site, you - sell, among other things, prints of an artist's drawings of President Obama, and President - 18 Obama with Secretary of State Clinton.
-You currently offer these prints for sale for - 19 \$49.95 plus \$5.00 shipping and handling.
-You propose to enter into agreements with - 20 political committees to sell these prints as fundraising items. - 21 For each political committee with which you enter into an agreement, you will - draft a solicitation e-mail promoting the artwork as a fundraiser for the committee.
-The
+The facts presented in this advisory opinion are based on your letter received on December 18, 2009, your e-mails received on December 31, 2009 and January 22, 2010, a telephone conversation with Commission attorneys on January 7, 2010, and your commercial website.1

+You conduct a web-based business as a sole proprietor.
+Through the site, you sell, among other things, prints of an artist's drawings of President Obama, and President Obama with Secretary of State Clinton.
+You currently offer these prints for sale for \$49.95 plus \$5.00 shipping and handling.
+You propose to enter into agreements with political committees to sell these prints as fundraising items.